Should I buy fake security cameras or real ones? Do dummy cameras really work and deter crime?

 What if someone breaks into your house?
 Fake security cameras can never inform you in case of any emergencies.
 You also don’t know what happens in your houses and when it happens with fake security cameras that look real.

-However, a real surveillance camera can tell you and show you all – taking Reolink Argus® 2 for example, it will send you push notifications, emails and audio alarm (siren) when it detects motions and find dangers.
+However, a real surveillance camera can tell you and show you all – taking Reolink Argus® 2 for example, it will send you push notifications, emails and audio alarm (siren) when it detects motions and finds dangers.

 Therefore, you can take responsible actions to deal with the events, like calling 911, to reduce your loss.